spatie/laravel-multitenancy/docs/advanced-usage/using-a-custom-tenant-model.md

 You don't have to extend our `Tenant` model.
 For example if you use Laravel Jetstream, then you probably want to use `Team` model provided by that package as your tenant model.

-To accomplish that, you can implement the `IsTenant` interface and use trait `ImplementsTenant` to fulfill that intervace.
+To accomplish that, you can implement the `IsTenant` interface and use trait `ImplementsTenant` to fulfill that interface.

 Here's an example: